ovito.pipeline

 changes too.from ovito.data import DataCollection from ovito.modifiers import AffineTransformationModifier from ovito.pipeline import ModifierInterface from traits.api import Range, observe import numpy as np class TurntableAnimation(ModifierInterface): # Parameter controlling the animation length (value can be changed by the user): duration = Range(low=1, value=100) def compute_trajectory_length(self, **kwargs): return self.duration def modify(self, data: DataCollection, *, frame: int, **kwargs): # Apply a rotational transformation to the whole dataset with a time-dependent angle of rotation: theta = np.deg2rad(frame * 360 / self.duration) tm = [[np.cos(theta), -np.sin(theta), 0, 0], [np.sin(theta), np.cos(theta), 0, 0], [ 0, 0, 1, 0]] data.apply(AffineTransformationModifier(transformation=tm)) # This is needed to notify the pipeline system whenever the animation length is changed by the user: @observe("duration") def anim_duration_changed(self, event): self.notify_trajectory_length_changed()

-New in version 3.9.1.
+Added in version 3.9.1.

-- abstract input_caching_hints(frame, *, input_slots, **kwargs)
+- abstract input_caching_hints(frame, *, input_slots, pipeline_node, **kwargs)

 User-defined modifiers that access multiple trajectory frames in their